 By adopting a sedentary way of life, the Neolithic groups increased their awareness of territoriality.
 During the 9600-6900 BCE period in the Near East, there were also innovations in arrowheads, yet no important changes in the animals hunted were detected.
 However, human skeletons were found with arrowheads embedded in them and also some settlements such as Jericho were surrounded with a massive wall and ditch around this time.
 It seems that the evidence of this period is a testimony of inter-communal conflicts, not far from organized warfare.
 There were also additional innovations in stone tool production that became widespread and adopted by many groups in distant locations, which is evidence for the existence of important networks of exchange and cultural interaction.

-Living in permanent settlements brought new ways of social organization.
+Living in permanent settlements brought new forms of social organization.
 As the subsistence strategies of Neolithic communities became more efficient, the population of the different settlements increased.
 We know from anthropological works that the larger the group, the less egalitarian and more hierarchical a society becomes.
-Those in the community who were involved in the management and allocation of food resources increased their social importance.
+The social importance of those in the community who were involved in the management and allocation of food resources was increased.
 Archaeological evidence has shown that during the early Neolithic, houses did not have individual storage facilities: storage and those activities linked to food preparation for storage were managed at village level.
 At the site of Jarf el Ahmar, in north Syria, there is a large subterranean structure which was used as a communal storage facility.
 This construction is in a central location among the households and there is also evidence that several rituals were performed in it.

-Another site in northern Syria named Tell Abu Hureyra, displays evidence for the transition from foraging to farming: it was a gradual process, which took several centuries.
+Another site in northern Syria named Tell Abu Hureyra displays evidence for the transition from foraging to farming: it was a gradual process, which took several centuries.
 The first inhabitants of the site hunted gazelles, wild asses and wild cattle.
 Then, we see evidence of change: gazelle consumption dropped and the amount of sheep consumption rose (wild in the beginning and domesticated in the end).
 Sheepherding turned into the main source of meat and gazelle hunting became a minor activity.
-Human remains show an increase of tooth wear of all adults, which reflects the importance of ground cereal in the diet.
+Human remains show increased tooth wear in all adults, which reflects the prominence of ground cereal in their diet.
 It is interesting that once pottery was introduced, tooth wear rates decreased, but the frequency of bad teeth increased, which suggests that baked food made from stone-ground flour was largely replaced by dishes such as porridge and gruel, which were boiled in pots.